TheDomcio/WonderfulPolishLanguage/README.md

 - [LinGo Play](https://www.lingo-play.com/pl) - Yes, the site is also similar to the above, very nice visually.
 - [LingoHut](https://www.lingohut.com/) - A page similar to the above.
 Here you will find many interesting quizzes and mini-games.

+##### Chinese

+- [Kurs języka chińskiego online - chiński dla początkujących](http://www.chinese4.eu/pl/) - On this website (Unfortunately, a lot of elements on the website and subpage require [Adobe Flash, whose official EOL - end-of-life - will be on 31 December 2021](adobe.com/pl/products/flashplayer/end-of-life.html)) you will find 5 Chinese courses: ["Chinese for you"](http://www.chinese4.eu/pl/jezyk-chinski-dla-ciebie/) and ["Chinese for children" (Here the subpage is different and there are also educational games)](http://www.children.chinese4.eu/PL/) and ["Chinese for students"](http://www.chinese4.eu/pl/jezyk-chinski-dla-studentow/), ["Chinese for business"](http://www.chinese4.eu/pl/jezyk-chinski-dla-biznesu/) and ["Chinese for tourists"](http://www.chinese4.eu/pl/jezyk-chinski-dla-turystow/).
+Some courses require [free] registration.
+In "Chinese for you" you can learn about the tones, signs, greetings, thanks and apologies and more of the basics.
+- [Słownik Bohan](http://www.bohan.pl/index.php/pl) - Chinese - Polish dictionary (over 32000 phrases), Polish - Chinese (over 24000 phrases), Mandarin - Chengyu (over 1800 phrases), Chinese - Kashubian (over 4800 phrases), Chinese - Silesian (over 600 phrases).
+- [Słownik polsko - chiński by Glosbe](https://pl.glosbe.com/pl/zh) - Polish-Chinese dictionary containing over 134 phrases.

 #### Czech (Czeski)

 - [Czeski dla Polaków: Materiały Online by Martin Adámek](https://www.adamek.cz/pl/czeski/materialy/) - Here you will find a lot of materials available for download for learning Czech in Polish, e.g. [video and text presentations for about pronunciation of the Czech language](https://www.adamek.cz/pl/czeski/wymowa).